 Eventually I ask, how’s the new house.
 This just makes her bangles rattle.
 Fat Matt’s moved out and the bastard landlord’s none too pleased about the rats.
 Infact, it would be fair to say he’s freaking out.

 She grinds the soggy fag into the nearest ashtray.
 Yeah, rats.
 And Peanuts.

 She’s scrabbling around in the ashtray.
 Yeah, she says distantly.
 Peanuts.
-My hamster.
 Oh, right, I say.
 She selects a butt, examines it and places it between her lips.
 So, is there a rat problem?
 Jessica frowns.
 She has a forehead like corrogated card.